rakku-ms/azure-powershell/src/StackAdmin/Azs.Subscriptions.Admin/docs/New-AzsOffer.md

 ## PARAMETERS

-### -AddonPlans
+### -AddonPlanDefinition
 References to add-on plans that a tenant can optionally acquire as a part of the offer.
-To construct, see NOTES section for ADDONPLANS properties and create a hash table.
+To construct, see NOTES section for ADDONPLANDEFINITION properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.SubscriptionsAdmin.Models.Api20151101.IAddonPlanDefinition[]